bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Let\'s look again at the arguments object.
+Let&apos;s look again at the arguments object.

 It contains arguments passed to a function.